pexip/os-llvm-pex-future/llvm/docs/CommandGuide/llvm-objcopy.rst

 .. option:: --localize-hidden

- Make all symbols with hidden or internal visibility local in the output.
+ Mark all symbols with hidden or internal visibility local in the output.

 .. option:: --localize-symbol <symbol>, -L